Midterm politics creep into Senate immigration debate

 WASHINGTON — The first day of the Senate’s debate on immigration was quickly sidetracked by midterm campaign politics and tactics that led to no progress on a range of pressing issues that have stymied Congress for months.

-Senate Minority Leader Chuck Schumer quickly objected to McConnell’s attempt to bring up an amendment by Sen. Pat Toomey, R-Pa., that would hold back federal funding for cities that don’t report undocumented immigrants to federal authorities.
+Senate Minority Leader Chuck Schumer, D-N.Y., quickly objected to McConnell’s attempt to bring up an amendment by Sen. Pat Toomey, R-Pa., that would hold back federal funding for cities that don’t report undocumented immigrants to federal authorities.

-But it is a politically divisive issue that can be effectively turned into campaign attack ads against lawmakers who support them, particularly in conservative districts or states.
+But sanctuary cities is a politically divisive issue that can be effectively turned into campaign attack ads against lawmakers who support them, particularly in conservative districts or states.

-Schumer said the immigration debate would be starting off on the “wrong foot” by introducing the issue into the debate.
+Schumer said the immigration debate would be starting off on the “wrong foot” by introducing the issue.

 “We'll decide the order in which we offer ours, and I'm not trying to dictate to them the order they offer theirs,” McConnell told reporters.

-Another measure that Republicans are expected to vote on, and potentially one of the first votes, is “Kate’s Law,” which would give undocumented immigrants who commit crimes a tougher sentence.
+Another measure that Republicans are expected to vote on, and potentially one of the first, is “Kate’s Law,” which would give undocumented immigrants who commit crimes a tougher sentence.

 Sen. Sheldon Whitehouse, D-R.I., is up for re-election in 2018 and called McConnell’s move “unfortunate.”